Fun backyard camping activities to try at home with kids!

 Camping is also a fun way to get kids excited about being outdoors and connect with nature - so get ready to grab your tent and those marshmallows for a night under the stars!

-7 Camping Activities for a Backyard Camp-out
+7 Backyard Camping Activities for an At-Home Camp-out

 If you plan to spend the whole night outside, you'll need a tent and some sleeping bags or air mattresses & blankets.